mixpanel/docs/README.md

-If you see something off with Mixpanel's [docs](https://developer.mixpanel.com/v3.19) (typo, broken link, outdated content/screenshot) you can now contribute that fix yourself!
+If you see something off with Mixpanel's [docs](https://docs-mixpanel.vercel.app) (typo, broken link, outdated content/screenshot) you can now contribute that fix yourself!

 # Contributing Fixes
 You’ll need a [GitHub account](https://github.com/signup).
 It’s free and takes 1 minute to create.
 Not sure what to make your handle?
 We recommend `yourfullname-mixpanel`.

+Once there, email `it.help@mixpanel.com` with your Github handle to give you a Github seat in Okta.
+You should get automatically added to the "Mixpanel Docs" Github team, which allows you to contribute to this repository.

 To make an edit:
 * Go to the file you want to edit.
-Our directory structure roughly matches the hierarchy in ReadMe.
+The file hierarchy matches the hierarchy in our [docs](https://docs-mixpanel.vercel.app), starting at /pages/docs/
 * Click the pencil icon to make edits to a file’s markdown.
 You can swap between code and preview to see what your edits look like.
 * When you’re ready, hit “Commit” and follow the instructions to commit the changes to your branch and create a pull request review.
 Add a description if you like, keeping in mind that this is publicly accessible.
 * GitHub will post a message in Mixpanel's internal Slack with a link to your review.